kkpan11/apple-llvm-project/llvm/docs/PointerAuth.md

   (to sign globals)
 * a [signed pointer constant](#constant) (to sign globals)
 * a [call operand bundle](#operand-bundle) (to authenticate called pointers)
+* a [set of function attributes](#function-attributes) (to describe what pointers are signed and how, to control implicit codegen in the backend, as well as preserve invariants in the mid-level optimizer)

 The current implementation leverages the
 [Armv8.3-A PAuth/Pointer Authentication Code](#armv8-3-a-pauth-pointer-authentication-code)